GET STARTED | Get A Cash Offer Today

 Market Value

-While the appraised value is a professional opinion, you’ll never really know the exact market value of your home until you get an offer letter.
+While the appraised value is a professional opinion, you’ll never really know the current market value of your home until you get an offer letter.
 That’s because the market value is determined entirely by the buyer, who may have different priorities than your appraiser.
+It’s entirely possible to sell a home when the appraisal is lower than the offer.

 Market value reflects what someone is willing to pay for a property, so you can usually get a close estimate by considering comparable sales of similar properties in the area.
 This is vital for pricing your home correctly and selling fast, which is why real estate agents will conduct a market analysis and find comps as part of their listing strategies.